chauha/email-processor/Readme.md

 ##### : How to run or build.
 Buid : `mvn clean compile assembly:single`
-Launch this app : `bash email_process.sh` .
+Launch this app : `bash email_process.sh` or alternatively `java -jar .
+Il-0.0.1-SNAPSHOT-jar-with-dependencies.jar` from root dir.
  It will ask gmail account and password of account you want to monitor.

 ###Notes: